Before the storm

 - Unplug as many appliances as possible.
 This will prevent damage from a power surge when power is restored.

 - Go to your designated safe location when you receive a storm warning or during severe weather.

 After the storm

-- Keep roads clear for first responders and restoration workers.
+- Stay off the roads if possible to keep roads clear for first responders and restoration workers.

-- Never use a portable generator inside a home, garage, or crawl space, other enclosed areas, or anywhere exhaust fumes can enter enclosed spaces.
+- Never use a portable generator inside a home, garage, crawl space, or any other enclosed spaces.
+The exhaust fumes can be very dangerous when enclosed.

-- If you are using a generator, make sure you shut off your main disconnect so it does not backfeed in to the system and hurt a technician working on downed lines.
+- If you are using a generator, make sure you shut off your main disconnect so it does not backfeed into the system.
+This can injure technicians working on downed lines.

 - Be wary of criminals impersonating electric company employees.
 Scammers are opportunistic and will use storms and other disasters to target electric customers.
 Electric companies do not require payment to restore electricity after a natural disaster or other outage.

 - For longer outages, here are some tips from the FDA for keeping your food safe while we work to restore power.

 - If you have unplugged appliances, it's safe to plug them back in once power has been restored.
 Plug them in one by one to avoid overloading a circuit.

 Do you need an electrician?

 By law, we can only repair the incoming service line and your meter.
 Depending on where damage is located, you may need to contact a licensed electrician for additional repairs.